PerezDavid-98/DecompOrdQuant/README.md

 # Study of Decomposition Methods for Ordinal Quantification

-This repository holds the code used for my Master's Dissertation (written in Spanish): [Study of Decomposition Methods for Ordinal Quantification](https://perezdavid-98.github.io/files/Master_Dissertation_Study_of_Decomposition_Methods_For_Ordinal_Quantification.pdf), which can be read form the PDF in this repository or from my github.io page.
+This repository holds the code used for my Master's Dissertation (written in Spanish): [Study of Decomposition Methods for Ordinal Quantification](https://perezdavid-98.github.io/files/Master_Dissertation_Study_of_Decomposition_Methods_For_Ordinal_Quantification.pdf), which can be read form the PDF in this repository or from my [home page](https://perezdavid-98.github.io//).

 I am currently working on translating the dissertation to English.